openvex/spec/README.md

 embeddable.
 The specification is available in the [OPENVEX-SPEC.md](OPENVEX-SPEC.md) file of this repository.

-OpenVEX is designed to meet the minimum requirements defined by the [CISA SBOM and VEX Efforts](https://www.cisa.gov/sbom).
-We believe OpenVEX meets these requirements now, and will do our best to ensure it continues to meet them as requirements change.

 **Note**: The OpenVEX specification is currently a draft.
 We don't anticipate large changes, but are open to them.

+## Principles

+OpenVEX is designed with the following principles in mind:

+### Meet the requirements defined by the [CISA SBOM and VEX Efforts](https://www.cisa.gov/sbom).

+We believe OpenVEX meets these requirements now, and will do our best to ensure it continues to meet them as requirements change.

+### SBOM Agnostic

+We believe VEX is most useful when decoupled from specific SBOM formats.

+Several SBOM formats include ways to express VEX (both within and outside of the SBOM), but we feel a single VEX format can be used across any SBOM format.
+Further, while we do anticipate VEX will primarily be used with SBOMs, VEX is useful without them.

+### Minimal

+OpenVEX is minimal.
+The specification is prinmarily intended to serve the use cases outlined in the CISA VEX definition.

 ## About VEX